Although most helping professionals are conscientious people

 who provide coaching, counseling, social work, new age techniques, hypnosis, therapy,

-NLP or spiritual guidance can - with good intentions - hurt their clients.
+NLP or spiritual guidance etc can - with good intentions - hurt their clients.

 - Have you felt hurt by a therapist, coach or

-- Have you ever hurt people who came to
+- Have you ever hurt a person who came to

 you for help?